A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 ‘Johnny has left his ma and da and doesn’t know where

-wagging his tail behind him’.
-A bunch of scruffy hard looking boys marched around him.
+wagging his tail behind him. ’ A bunch of scruffy hard hard-looking boys marched around him.
 He sat by a stagnant pond on waste ground.

-The boys threw rocks into the stagnant pond and splashed him in the oil like substance that reeked, bicycle wheels and old frames emerged from the water like the devils unwanted playthings.
-An old mangled clothes mangle stood upright on the bank like a statue or memorial, the rear end of an old cart emerged from the center rusting and rotting.
+The boys threw rocks into the stagnant pond and splashed him in the oil-like substance that reeked.
+Bicycle wheels and old frames emerged from the water like the devil's unwanted playthings.
+An old, mangled clothes mangle stood upright on the bank like a statue or memorial, and the rear end of an old cart emerged from the centre, rusting and rotting.

 The boys formed a line and marched right up to his face like

-They laughed a sick evil laugh and ran of echoing the word bastard
+They laughed a sick, evil laugh and ran off, echoing the word bastard

 the children laughed at